Center-outward Rank- and Sign-based VARMA Portmanteau Tests: Chitturi, Hosking, and Li--McLeod revisited: Introduction

-In this paper, we propose a class of asymptotically distribution-free portmanteau tests for VARMA models based on residual center-outward ranks and signs.
-While the pseudo-Gaussian portmanteau test requires plugging-in a Gaussian quasi-likelihood VARMA estimator, our rank-based tests rely on plugging-in the center-outward R-estimators derived in \cite{HLL2020} based on the same score function as the test statistic itself.
-For sufficiently large $m$, the test statistic is uniformly arbitrarily close to an asymptotically chi-square ($d^2(m-p-q)$ degrees of freedom) statistic.
+While the pseudo-Gaussian portmanteau test requires plugging-in the Gaussian quasi-likelihood VARMA estimator $\hat\tetb\n$ for the unspecified VARMA parameter $\tetb$, our rank-based tests rely on plugging-in the center-outward R-estimators $\tenq{\tetb}\n$---as derived in \cite{HLL2022}---based on the same score function as the test statistic itself.
 A numerical study reveals that, when based on Gaussian scores, our rank-based test outperforms the classical pseudo-Gaussian one under a broad range of innovation distributions.
-This is probably the sign of a general Chernoff-Savage property \citep{ChernoffS} for which, however, we have no proof.
+This is probably the sign of a general Chernoff-Savage property \citep{ChernoffS} for which, however, we have no proof in this context.

 The paper is organized as follows.
 Section~\ref{Sec:notation} introduces the VARMA model and the local asymptotic normality of the model under some mild regularity assumptions.
 Section~\ref{Sec:GaussTest} revisits the Gaussian multivariate portmanteau tests of \cite{Chit74}, \cite{Hosk1980} and \cite{LiMcL81} and re-establishes their asymptotic properties under precise form via Le Cam's asymptotic theory.
 Section~\ref{Sec.RankPortmanteau} proposes a class of center-outward rank-based portmanteau test statistics and similarly establishes their asymptotic properties.
 A brief numerical analysis of the finite-sample size and power of these tests is conducted in Section~\ref{Sec:Numerical}.
+Section~6 concludes.
 All proofs are collected in the~Appendix.